NNPDF/yadism/doc/notes/APFEL_workflow.md

     - erase all the `In*` variables with `xxxx`, they will be subsequently replaced with `done` to indicate that the corresponding variables are set
 - **SetX**
-    - set all the parameters taken from the theory given to the load function (`load_apfel`)
+    - set all the parameters taken from the theory (`test_dict`) given to the load function (`load_apfel`)
 - **InitializeAPFEL**
+    - call 'initParametersDIS' to set defaults for those parameters not already set
     -